 Even though the race lasts for less than two minutes, it’s hard not to feel the pulsating energy course through your veins as the crowds cheer on and the horses’ footsteps echo through the piazza!
 The horses circle the track thrice all in all.
 The second race day consists of the other 7 contrada who weren’t able to compete during the first race, as well as three riders from the first race, which are drawn by lottery.

-Even though Il Palio has been held every year since 1644, it’s still common for Italian husbands and wives to separate for the dates before and during the race if their contradas are competing.
+Even though Il Palio has been held almost every year since 1644, it’s still common for Italian husbands and wives to separate for the dates before and during the race if their contradas are competing.

 On the days leading up to the race, keep your eyes peeled for la tratta, which is the traditional method of choosing the horses; as well as the 6 horse trials held on the evening of la tratta up to race day.
 Before race day, make sure you’ve chosen a contrada whom you can root for because it will make the entire experience way more fun.
 After deciding on one, buy the appropriate scarf which can easily be found for cheap at souvenir shops around the city.
 If your contrada wins, you might get lucky enough to attend the prestigious victory dinner!